dfinity/internet-identity/demos/selenium-test-app/README.md

 ## Getting Started

 1. Ensure all dependencies are installed: `npm ci`
-2. Run the development server `npm run develop`
+2. Run the local replica `dfx start --clean`
+3. Deploy the canister to the local replica `dfx deploy`
-3. Visit the running site at http://localhost:8080
+4. Visit the running site at http://localhost:8000?<canister_id>
+   1. alternatively the dev server can be started by running `npm run develop` which can be accessed on http://localhost:8080